wix/stylable/site/docs/guides/runtime.md

 ## Generate element attributes

-The minimal runtime provides a function to enable component definition.
+The minimal runtime provides a function to help with component definition.
 Calling the function returns an object describing the attributes of a node in the component view.

 ### Element name